-There is no uniform classification of this disease, appearance of milky white patches on the skin of different shapes and sizes.
-Mostly, vitiligo is classified according to their distribution, pattern and classification .
-Depending on the distribution of white patches on the body vitiligo has been classified broadly as generalized, localized and universal type vitiligo.
-Generalized vitiligo is then divided into acrofacial, vulgaris and mixed subtypes and localized is subdivided into focal, segmental and mucosal subtypes (Hercogovaet al.2012).
+There is no uniform classification of this disease, appearance of white milky white patches on the skin of different shapes and sizes.
+Mostly, vitiligo is classified according to their distribution, pattern and classification.
+Majorly, the disease is best considered into segmental vitiligo and non-segmental vitiligo mentioned below in table1.